MidMichigan’s Unique Lymphedema Program

 - Manual Lymphatic Drainage - a gentle rhythmic massage technique that stimulates lymph flow to help reduce swelling

 - Compression - often begins with compression bandaging to reduce swelling and later progresses to compression garments for ongoing management.
-The *Looking Glass Shoppe* offers help in fitting and purchasing compression garments.

 - Exercises - done wearing compression bandages or garments to further increase lymph flow.
 Posture, mobility and strength exercises are also added as needed.

 - Wound care - may include debridement, dressings and stimulative techniques to speed healing

 - Kinesio Taping - using elastic tape to decrease congestion and swollen tissue, through increased lymphatic flow.
 It can also act to stimulate more balanced muscle activity.

 - Myofascial Release – a soft tissue massage technique to release tight connective tissue, increase lymph flow, decrease pain, and improve function and mobility

 - Patient/Family Education - includes skin care, diet instructions, daily living precautions, self-massage and self-bandaging education, proper use of compression garments, and developing on-going at-home management.

 - Lymphedema Program Offers Relief (PDF, 90KB)

 Treatment results can be dramatic.
 Successful management is the goal.